systematic-magic/puma/puma.rst

 ==============

 PuMa checks:
-	PuMa checks the validity of author names (see standards for more detail).
+	PuMa checks the validity of author names (see PubMed standards for more detail).

 		If name is valid, tool highlights it is green.
 		Otherwise - in amber.